pinobatch/hello-world/Windows_setup.md

 * Editing > Vertical Edge Settings > Show vertical edge, line mode, 69 columns
 * [Auto-Completion] > From `3` th character
+* Language > Tab Settings > [Default] > Turn on "Replace by space".
+  Notepad++ always uses [Default] tab settings for user-defined languages, such as assembly languages for 8-bit CPUs.
+* Language > Tab Settings > makefile > Turn off "Use default value"
+  and "Replace by space".
+Make is the only language for which I use tabs instead of spaces.

 Open Settings > Style Configurator > Language: Global Styles > Style: Default Style, and change Font Style to Consolas 9.